 “Wellness” became just another thing to put on top of the pile that was already weighing me down, and I couldn’t find the balance between all the work I needed to do and taking care of myself.
 That was when I created The Daily Page, and it changed everything for me.

 I put my head down and kept putting one foot in front of the other to follow the plan the nutritionist had created for me.
 5 months later and I had lost 30 pounds and could see a remarkable difference in my energy and mood.
 A little while longer and I looked up and saw the real change that had occurred.
 Sure, I had dropped 30 pounds and probably looked healthier than I ever had in my life…but that wasn’t the part that left me speechless.
-It was the fact that I had gone from someone with no energy and no motivation, who was constantly battling headaches and chronic fatigue….to someone who was running her own 6-figure business, could think clearly and tackle complex topics, and at the end of the day still had the energy to start learning about things that made me a better person — social justice, income inequality, imperialism, global warming.
+It was the fact that I had gone from someone with no energy and no motivation, who was constantly battling headaches and chronic fatigue….to someone who was running her own 6-figure business, could think clearly and tackle complex topics, and at the end of the day still had the energy to start learning about things that made me a better person — social justice, income inequality, global warming, etc.

 I know that when you look at these before and after photos you’ll notice the physical transformation.
 But I wish so desperately that you could see the transformation that took place in my brain, life, and relationships over the past decade, too.
 Maybe if you’ve been along for the ride you’ve been able to witness it firsthand or through my content.